 The Dyslexia Screening Test (DST) is designed to identify children and adolescents/teenagers who may be 'at risk' of reading difficulties.

-Alternatively, including in later years (ie K-12), a small number of subtests from the WIAT can be administered and used to obtain a Dyslexia Index Score indicative of 'risk'.
+Alternatively, including in later years (K-Y12+), specific subtests from the WIAT can be administered and used to obtain a Dyslexia Index Score indicative of 'risk'.

-Prior to formally assessing for specific learning difficulties, it is essential that the person has received a period of additional academic support targeting those difficulties.
+Prior to the formal assessment of specific learning difficulties, it is important that the person has received a period of additional and targeted academic support and intervention.

-Following such a period of additional support, the formal assessment process has 2 components:
+Following such a period of targeted teaching and support, the formal assessment process has 2 components:

-(2) an achievement test (WIAT) to identify strengths and weaknesses in academic/learning domains: eg reading, spelling, maths.
+(2) an achievement test (WIAT) to identify strengths and weaknesses in the academic/learning domains of reading, writing, and mathematics.

-The assessments require two separate appointments, usually on the same day, with a long lunch break in between.
+These assessments require two separate appointments, usually on the same day, with a long lunch break in between.
+Alternatively, the two assessments can be scheduled on different days, if preferred.

-The assessment results are used to establish if there are significant and 'unexpected' differences between the person's cognitive abilities versus their learning achievements.
-These are usually very specific areas: it can be a single area or there can be multiple areas of specific learning difficulties.
+The assessment results are used to establish if there are significant and 'unexpected' differences between the person's cognitive abilities versus their academic/learning achievements.
+These are usually specific areas: it can be a single area or there can be multiple areas of specific learning difficulties in reading, writing, and/or mathematics.

 If a diagnosis of a Specific Learning Disorder is required, we then also take developmental history, obtain school/teacher reports, consider the results of other standardised tests (eg NAPLAN, On Demand, Edutest, etc) and consult current diagnostic criteria (eg DSM or ICD).